NewsHounds

 My mother had also never read the Bible until the mid fifties when she picked up a Gideon’s bible in a motel room and it flipped open in the Song of Solomon (golly).
 When she asked her mother about that book, Granny claimed she’d never heard about it at mass.

-bemused commented 2013-02-12 02:43:14 -0500 · Flag
+Bemused commented 2013-02-12 02:43:14 -0500 · Flag

 PS: If Dolan is elected Pope, the Church will be dead meat for sure.
 Doesn’t America have more Christ-like candidates to offer?
 I do mean, R-E-A-L-L-Y !
 Even my grandma (born 1882) was accepting of the fact that times they were a-changing and that the changes were not all that bad, especially with regard to woman’s place in the world.

-bemused commented 2013-02-12 02:21:53 -0500 · Flag
+Bemused commented 2013-02-12 02:21:53 -0500 · Flag

 Hey, folks.
 This is serious business for sure.